NDNAppBachelorThesis/ndn-link-quality-handler/README.md

-# Fiware NDN Adapter - Connect Fiware-Orion with NDN
+# NDN Link Quality Handler

 ## Mirror
-If you are viewing this from a mirror then please visit `https://github.com/NDNAppBachelorThesis/fiware-ndn-adapter` to access the build artifacts
+If you are viewing this from a mirror then please visit `https://github.com/NDNAppBachelorThesis/ndn-link-quality-handler` to access the build artifacts